Knedme/Beat/README.md

 Joins to the voice channel.

 ### /play youtube-video-link | spotify-link | search-query
-Bot joins to your voice channel and plays music from a link or search query.
+The bot joins to your voice channel and plays music from a link or search query.

 ### /lofi
 Joins to the channel and plays lofi hip hop.